elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 There are two ways of registering a new alert type:

-1. Directly in `triggers_actions_ui` plugin.
-In this case alert type will be available in Create Alert flyout of the Alerts and Actions management section.
+1. Directly in the `triggers_actions_ui` plugin.
+In this case, the alert type will be available in the Create Alert flyout of the Alerts and Actions management section.
 Registration code for a new alert type model should be added to the file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts`
 Only registered alert types are available in UI.